NO, Miami University Libraries will not print a working firearm or the constituent parts to build your own "ghost" firearm.

 3D prints can be found useful in numerous applications, such as prototypes for entrepreneurs, architectural models for class projects and for any other low-volume, custom-prototype needs.
 Here are some examples of practice use in an educational environment:

 Our 3D printers are open to all currently enrolled Miami University students, Faculty and Staff in all disciplines.
-The actual printing process is done through our consultants located at BEST Library.
+The actual printing process is done through our consultants located at King Library.

 For any build, at least four days to a week lead time is strongly recommended.
 This allows time for troubleshooting at various stages of the build process.
 While we will work with you to make shorter timeframes, we cannot make guarantees for when a build will be finished.
 For some prints – particularly larger objects on the smaller print volume platforms – the build process is less reliable than our professional printer and it sometimes takes more than one attempt or build tactic.
 The printers also require considerable maintenance to keep running reliably, and they may need to be taken offline unexpectedly.